 During the third quarter of 2017, certain regions of the U.S. experienced hurricanes which have impacted our insured portfolio's performance.
-Specifically, on August 26, 2017, Hurricane Harvey made landfall in southeastern Texas and on September 10, 2017, Hurricane Irma made landfall in southern Florida and caused property damage in certain counties.
-Loans in default increased by 3,026 in the year ended December 31, 2017, including 2,288 defaults we identified as hurricane-related defaults.
-Based on prior industry experience, we expect the ultimate number of hurricane-related defaults that result in claims will be less than the default-to-claim experience of non-hurricane-related defaults.
+Loans in default identified as hurricane-related defaults totaled 2,288 as of December 31, 2017.
+In the year ended December 31, 2018, 2,150 of the 2,288 defaults previously identified as hurricane-related cured.
+Based on our experience to date and prior industry experience, we expect the ultimate number of hurricane-related defaults that result in claims will be less than the default-to-claim experience of non-hurricane-related defaults.
 In addition, under our master policy, our exposure may be limited on hurricane-related claims.
 For example, we are permitted to exclude a claim entirely where damage to the property underlying a mortgage was the proximate cause of the default and adjust a claim where the property underlying a mortgage in default is subject to unrestored physical damage.
-Accordingly, when establishing our loss reserves as of December 31, 2017, we applied a lower estimated claim rate to new default notices received in the fourth quarter of 2017 from the affected areas than the claim rate we apply to other notices in our default inventory.
-The impact on our reserves in future periods will be dependent upon the performance of the hurricane-related defaults and our expectations for the amount of ultimate losses on these delinquencies.